Chart Color Schemes

 Infrastructure

-Palm Cove has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Palm Cove has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified ten such projects that are expected to impact the area.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified ten projects potentially impacting the area.
 Notable projects include Argentea Palm Cove Residential Estate, Deep Creek Estate, Northern Beaches Leisure Trail, and Luxury Apartments at 17 Veivers Road.
-The following list details those projects likely to have the most relevance.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.